asbjborg/asbjborg.github.io/_posts/2024-12-08-turn-to-stone-new-track-published-on-soundcloud.md

 ![Pasted image 20241209201102](/assets/img/posts/pasted-image-20241209201102.png)

 In Greek mythology, Medusa was transformed into a monster, her beauty twisted into a curse.
 Her gaze turned others to stone, but in some tellings, it also became her strength.
-This mirrors our digital age, where the internet’s gaze can petrify—freezing moments in time, turning people into static memes and identities into rigid digital statues.
-Today’s Medusa doesn’t dwell in a cave; she lives in algorithms that amplify outrage, creating viral sensations with a single screenshot.
+This mirrors our digital age, where the internet's gaze can petrify—freezing moments in time, turning people into static memes and identities into rigid digital statues.
+Today's Medusa doesn't dwell in a cave; she lives in algorithms that amplify outrage, creating viral sensations with a single screenshot.

 But what if we could harness this petrifying power?
 Just as Medusa's head became Perseus's weapon, digital virality can be wielded intentionally.
 Activists turn surveillance into sousveillance, marginalized voices amplify their stories, and digital permanence becomes a tool for accountability.
 The very algorithms designed to freeze us become the chisel with which we carve our own narratives in stone.